jeremybbauer/mooncomputer/src/pages/posts/funland-where-the-fun-never-ends-3-moon.md

 We both chuckled as I moved out of Lacey’s way.
 Sometimes she looks like a beautiful giant that could throw a car at the moon.
 She’s only, like, three inches taller than me, but I think she can transform those extra inches into pure muscle.

 Lacey put one hand on each side of the cabinet.
-She let out a good bear grunt, then pulled it out a foot and over into a 45-degree angle in one smooth, tough motion.
+She let out a good bear grunt, then pulled it out a foot and over into a 45-degree angle in a single smooth, tough motion.
 Before I could say *damn*, we both screamed, "Shit!" as a flash of white shot past us and out the cracked door.